tendermint/liquidity/doc/client.md

 - [Pools](#pools)
   - Query for all liquidity pools
 - [Batch](#batch)
-  - Query details of a liquidity pool batch of the pool
+  - Query details of a liquidity pool batch
 - [Deposit](#deposit)
-  - Query for the deposit message on the batch of the liquidity pool specified pool-id and msg-index
+  - Query for the deposit message on the batch of the liquidity pool
 - [Deposits](#deposits)
-  - Query for all deposit messages on the batch of the liquidity pool specified pool-id
+  - Query for all deposit messages on the batch of the liquidity pool
 - [Withdraw](#withdraw)
-  - Query for the withdraw message on the batch of the liquidity pool specified pool-id and msg-index
+  - Query for the withdraw message on the batch of the liquidity pool
 - [Withdraws](#withdraws)
-  - Query for all withdraw messages on the batch of the liquidity pool specified pool-id
+  - Query for all withdraw messages on the batch of the liquidity pool
 - [Swap](#swap)
-  - Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index
+  - Query for the swap message on the batch of the liquidity pool
 - [Swaps](#swaps)
-  - Query for all swap messages on the batch of the liquidity pool specified pool-id
+  - Query for all swap messages on the batch of the liquidity pool

-Error codes with the description can be found in [here](https://github.com/tendermint/liquidity/blob/develop/x/liquidity/types/errors.go) .
+For error codes with the description, see [errors.go](https://github.com/tendermint/liquidity/blob/develop/x/liquidity/types/errors.go).

 ## REST

-A node exposes the REST server default port of `1317` and it can be configured in `[api]` section of the `$HOME/.liquidityd/config/app.toml` file.
-When `swagger` param is set to `true`, you can check the swagger documentation in your browser http://localhost:1317/swagger-liquidity/.
-You can also reference the swagger documentation in this [docs](https://app.swaggerhub.com/apis-docs/bharvest/).
+A node exposes the REST server default port of `1317`.
+Configure the port in `[api]` section of the `$HOME/.liquidityd/config/app.toml` file.
+When `swagger` param is set to `true`, you can check the Swagger documentation in your browser <http://localhost:1317/swagger-liquidity/>.
+You can also reference the Swagger documentation in the SwaggerHub [api-docs](https://app.swaggerhub.com/apis-docs/bharvest/).

-From this [Migrating to New REST Endpoints](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/rest.md#migrating-to-new-rest-endpoints) guide, the POST endpoints of the new gGPC-gateway REST are not available and they are suggested to use Protobuf directly.
-This can be achieved by using either command-line interface or temporarily available REST API `localhost:1317/cosmos/tx/v1beta1/txs`.
+The POST endpoints of the new gGPC-gateway REST are not available.
+The [Migrating to New REST Endpoints](https://docs.cosmos.network/master/migrations/rest.html#migrating-to-new-rest-endpoints) Cosmos SDK guide suggests to use Protobuf directly.
+You can use the command line interface or use the temporarily available REST API at `localhost:1317/cosmos/tx/v1beta1/txs`.

-An example of broadcasting a transaction by using the [New gRPC-gateway REST Endpoint](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/rest.md#migrating-to-new-rest-endpoints).
+For example, to broadcast a transaction by using the [New gRPC-gateway REST Endpoint](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/rest.md#migrating-to-new-rest-endpoints):

 ```bash
 curl --header "Content-Type: application/json" --request POST --data '{"tx_bytes":"CoMBCoABCh0vdGVuZGVybWludC5saXF1aWRpdHkuTXNnU3dhcBJfCi1jb3Ntb3MxN3dncHpyNGd2YzN1aHBmcnUyNmVhYTJsc203NzJlMnEydjBtZXgQAhgBIAEqDQoFc3Rha2USBDEwMDAyBGF0b206EzExNTAwMDAwMDAwMDAwMDAwMDASWApQCkYKHy9jb3Ntb3MuY3J5cHRvLnNlY3AyNTZrMS5QdWJLZXkSIwohAqzfoAEi0cFg0zqwBuGNvHml4XJNS3EQuVti8/yGH88NEgQKAgh/GAgSBBDAmgwaQGTRN67x2WYF/L5DsRD3ZY1Kt9cVpg3rW+YbXtihxcB6bJWhMxuFr0u9SnGkCuAgOuLH9YU8ROFUo1gGS1RpTz0=","mode":1}' localhost:1317/cosmos/tx/v1beta1/txs
 ```

 ## MsgCreatePool

-An example of `create-pool` tx command
+Example `create-pool` tx command:

 ```bash
 liquidityd tx liquidity create-pool 1 1000000000uatom,50000000000uusd --from user1 --keyring-backend test --chain-id testing -y
 ```

-JSON Structure
+JSON Structure:

 ```json
 {